vernjan/ctf-writeups/write-ups/Hackvent2019/day17/README.md

 But how come that the name I see on the screen is not UPPER cased?

 The next thing I tried is how the site handles [diacritics](https://en.wikipedia.org/wiki/Diacritic).
-Being a Czech was kinda an advantage here, we use diacritics in half the words :-) So I tried to register one more user named `Včela`.
+Being a Czech was kinda an advantage here, we use diacritics in half of the words :-) So I tried to register one more user named `Včela`.
 It worked again.
-The name was however still displayed in the original case..
+The name was, however, still displayed in the original case..

 So I tried to login as `VČELA` and `včela` and all worked.
 Then I tried `vcela`.
 Worked.
 Ok, now I get it.
-All usernames are stored in UPPER case and stripped from diacritics (the side effect of UPPER conversion with inappropriate collation) but being displayed as typed into the login form.
+All usernames are stored in UPPER case and stripped from diacritics (the side effect of UPPER conversion with an inappropriate collation) but being displayed as typed into the login form.

 I registered the user named `sanťa` with password `qqq`.
 According to the source code, this should